Chart Color Schemes

 Infrastructure

-Golden Point has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Golden Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area, with key ones being Sovereign Hill Master Plan: Gold Vault, Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sebastopol Community Hub, and Delacombe Town Centre Stage 3.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that could affect this region.
+Notable initiatives include Sovereign Hill Master Plan: Gold Vault, Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sebastopol Community Hub, and Delacombe Town Centre Stage 3.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.